apache/jena-site/source/documentation/query/text-query.md

 ### Linguistic support with Lucene index

-Language tags associated with `rdfs:langStrings` occuring as literals in triples may be used to enhance indexing and queries.
+Language tags associated with `rdfs:langStrings` occurring as literals in triples may be used to enhance indexing and queries.
 Sub-sections below detail different settings with the index, and use cases with SPARQL queries.

 #### Explicit Language Field in the Index